 Early each year, the Grazing Forum attracts more than 100 landholders, keen to discover and learn about a wide range of grazing related topics such as herd management, genetics, pasture and weed management, biosecurity updates and managing climate variability by adopting improved grazing management practices.

 The Forum is developed specifically for graziers and provides one of the only local opportunities for networking amongst grazing industry representatives, professionals, service providers, and producers.
 Since 2017, Reef Catchments has livestreamed and recorded these major events, which can be viewed on Reef Catchments’ YouTube channel.
 Furthermore, event presentation pdfs covering several topics can be found on Reef Catchments Resources tab.

 FY23 Sustainable Grazing Forum is yet to be finalised, however the event will run over three days, offering two days in the field sandwiched around an invigorating and innovative round of presentations by experts from across the region and country.

-Soil health is one of the biggest challenges facing the region’s agricultural producers and the RLF programme has enabled delivery of the annual Healthy Soils Symposium to provide information from leading soils and land management experts, while also supporting the farmer driven Central Queensland Soil Health Systems group and their endeavours.
+Soil health is one of the biggest challenges facing the region’s agricultural producers and the RALF program enables delivery of the annual Healthy Soils Symposium which provides information from leading soils and land management experts, while supporting peer-to-peer knowledge exchange.

 Other activities facilitated and/or supported by the RALF role include: